tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 ![screenshot](_images/node-web-services-2.jpg)

+- as you can see above, we are probably most interested in the `.title` and `.content` properties
+- one wrinkle is that the content has HTML in it - which we are going to need to strip out for this command line application
 - If your JSON isn't as nicely formatted as mine, it's because I am using the Chrome JSON Viewer extension which you can get here: https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh

 <a id="section2"></a>